frictionlessdata/docs/references/tableschema-py.md

 # [<ValidationError: "'N/A' is not of type 'array'">]
 ```

-As a good citiziens we've decided to check out schema descriptor validity.
+As a good citizens we've decided to check our schema descriptor's validity.
 And it's not valid!
-We sould use an array for `missingValues` property.
-Also don't forget to have an empty string as a missing value:
+We should use an array for the `missingValues` property.
+Also, don't forget to include "empty string" as a valid missing value:

 ```python
 table.schema.descriptor['missingValues'] = ['', 'N/A']